Special Educational Needs & Disabilities (SEND) Information

-We have recently reviewed and amended our Special Needs and Disabilities policy in line with the new national Code of Practice 2014.
+Our Special Educational Needs and Disabilities policy is in line with the new national Code of Practice 2014.
 The full policy can be found on the website under the Policies section (under the Information header).

-The schools’ Special Needs Co-ordinator (SENCo) is Mrs. J. Guy and the governor with responsibility for Special Needs and Disabilities is Mrs J. Walsh, who can be contacted via the school office.
+The school's Special Educational Needs and Disabilities Co-ordinator (SENDCo) is Mrs D. Holcombe and the governor with responsibility for Special Educational Needs and Disabilities is Mr G Leah, who can be contacted via the school office.

 We do not discriminate against pupils with SEND and we do all that we can to meet the needs of a wide range of SEND pupils.
 These fall into 4 main categories: Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health and Sensory and/or Physical.